 How to Hide Assets from Judgment Creditors

-Speak With a Florida Asset Protection Attorney
+Speak With an Asset Protection Attorney

-Jon Alper and Gideon Alper have designed and implemented asset protection structures for clients since 1991.
-Consultations are confidential and conducted by phone or Zoom.
+Jon Alper and Gideon Alper design and implement Cook Islands trusts for clients nationwide.
+Consultations are free and confidential.

-Book a Consultation
+Request a Consultation

 Privacy Trusts

 A privacy trust does not provide creditor protection.
 Because the trust is revocable, the grantor retains full control, and a creditor can reach the trust’s assets through the grantor.
-The value is purely informational: the assets are harder to find, not harder to collect against once found.
+The value is informational: the assets are harder to find, not harder to collect against once found.

 Land Trusts